 Somebody Tell Jerry Kill to Shut Up

 Jerry HATES us cause he AIN’T us.Clearly, Jerry Kill’s diet since leaving the University of Minnesota consists of nothing but peanut butter and JELLY sandwiches and his physical activity includes a lot of putting KY JELLY all over his dick on a morning and nightly basis.
 Jerry made a fool of himself yesterday on national radio and I hope he feels like an idiot today.
-Somebody needs to tell Jerry to shut the fuck up.
-Jerry Kill is so blinded by his jealousy and envy that he can’t see the real message behind PJ Fleck’s loud personality and many corny sayings.
+This guy is so blinded by his envy and jealousy that he can’t see the real message behind PJ Fleck’s loud personality and inordinate amount of sayings.
 Make fun of him all you want, PJ Fleck uses his messages and his means to do good things on and off of the football field.
-He’s dealt with heartaches that we can only imagine in our worst nightmares.
+He’s dealt with heartaches that we can only imagine in the worst of our worst nightmares.
 Yet, he came out the other side of those life-altering controversies to be the most positive person that most people come across.

-To get serious for a hot second.He’s positively affected lives all over the state and country in a positive manner.
+To get serious for a hot second.He’s positively affected lives all over the state and country.
 Row the Boat isn’t about being loud and obnoxious.
-It’s about always moving (rowing) forward, no matter what is going on in your life.
+It’s about always rowing, no matter what life throws at you.
+Because, at the end of the day, what other choice do you have?
+What’s behind you can’t be changed and you can’t see what’s next.
+So row.
 That’s a powerful message that many people have taken to heart.
 And, if anyone should understand overcoming adversity, it’s Jerry Kill.